-On a recent summer evening in northeast Minneapolis, a dozen people in garden gloves gathered to weed and plant a four-block stretch of blooming raingardens.
+On a summer evening in northeast Minneapolis, a dozen people in garden gloves gathered to weed and plant a four-block stretch of blooming raingardens.
 Butterflies and bees joined the pollinator-friendly party.
 Neighbors nearby came out to chat.

-Just a few summers ago, this spot was an eyesore.
+Just a few years ago, this spot was an eyesore.
 Diseased trees that once graced the medians had been removed and the city dug swales to plant, but after a year of neglect the site became weedy and unsightly.

 Thanks to Linnea Goderstad and a project partner the quarter-acre of raingardens is now a lush and beautiful community amenity that provides a haven for pollinators and a great way for residents to connect and volunteer.
 Their work on the site was part of their training to become certified Master Water Stewards (MWS).